In this article

 Is this stressing you out?

 If you’re a little frazzled after just reading this article, don’t worry!
-Digital goods might give you a tax headache, but digital goods can also relieve it.
-That’s a beautiful thing about technology. 🙂
+Digital products might give you a tax headache, but digital goods can also relieve it.
+That’s a beautiful thing about technology.

-There are accounting solutions out there to help your business comply with sales tax around the world, in an instant.
-You actually don’t even need to think about it on the day-to-day.
+There are software solutions out there to help your business comply with sales tax around the world automatically.
+You actually don’t even need to think about it day-to-day.

 Note: At Quaderno we love providing helpful information and best practices about taxes, but we are not certified tax advisors.
 For further help, or if you are ever in doubt, please consult a professional tax advisor or the Tax Agency.